littlstar/littlstar.github.io/content-guide.md

 In addition to the URL specific query parameter overrides outlined above, we offer a Javascript SDK that can be included on your site that offers advanced configuration and control options for one or more iframes.
 This SDK exposes each iframe element on the page individually through an emitted Javascript event so you can customize each piece of content dynamically - while your page is loading.
 For more in-depth documentation and examples please see the [official documentation](http://developer.littlstar.com/lsplayer-iframe-sdk/doc/).

+### Sponsored vs Featured

+Sponsored and featured videos are prominently displayed by our platform on the web, in our mobile apps, and in our advanced VR Head Mounted Displays (HMDs) like the GearVR and the Oculus Rift.
+Sponsored and featured videos are curated by our Content Team and are selected based on the content in the piece as well as the professional quality of the video and banner.

+Sponsored videos are showcased in the large hero section at the top of our [homepage](http://littlstar.com), as well as within any [categories](http://littlstar.com/categories) to which that video has been added.
+In our mobile apps sponsored videos appear before all other videos in the Home tab as well as in the top horizontal slider of the Discover tab.

+Featured videos are presented in horizontal sliders on our homepage and any categories to which that video has been added.
+In our mobile apps featured videos appear after all sponsored videos in the Home tab.

+To have one of your videos considered for sponsored or featured status, you must submit your request and [banner](#banners) creative to our Content Team for approval.
+Please [email](mailto:content@littlstar.com?subject=Video%20Sponsor%20Feature%20Request) us and be sure to reference your account username and include a link to your video; one of our team members will contact you after your request has been reviewed.

 ### Mobile Web

 The performance requirements to truly enjoy this type of content means that a native app is almost a requirement.
 Many of the currently available mobile browsers (Safari, Chrome, Firefox, etc) are steadily adding features to better support the rendering and playback of 360&deg; content.
 The current limitations are mostly confined to video playback.
 To date we have experienced the best support from [Chrome](https://www.google.com/chrome/browser/desktop/index.html) on all devices and operating systems.